 At this point, you might be wondering: Is there a difference between snow pants and ski pants?
 While both will work on the slopes, there are important differences when it comes to fit—namely, ski pants are more fitted, while snow pants are baggier, and thus allow for more movement.
 With that in mind, ahead, we’ve curated the best snow pants money can buy (and if you’re wondering what to wear up top, check out our guide to the best heated vests).

 - Best snow pants for backcountry skiing: Outdoor Research Men’s Blackpowder II Pants

 - Best snow pants for snowboarding: DC Squadron Men’s Snowboarding Pants

 - Most versatile snow pants: The North Face Men’s Freedom Snow Pants

 - Best women’s snowboarding pants: Burton Women’s Gloria Snow Pant

 - Best ski bib for snowboarding: Oakley Men’s Tnp Shell Bib

 - Best snow pants on a budget: Arctix Mens Snow Sports Cargo Pants

 Features to consider when shopping for the best snow pants

 When it comes to finding the best pair of snow pants for you this winter, it’s important to consider a few specific factors: fit, versatility, breathability, and price.
-With those categories in mind, we’ve pinpointed the best snow pants for skiing, snowboarding, and various other outdoor activities available today.
-Note to editor: Include keyword with anchor text linking to related Camden article.
+With those categories in mind, we’ve pinpointed the best snow pants for skiing, snowboarding, for snowshoes, and various other outdoor activities available today.

 You’ll want a pair fit for backcountry skiing